chintakindijasnavi-sudo/Customer_Shopping_Behavior_Analysis/README.md

 Q10.
 Revenue by Age Group

 ## Key Findings
 The analysis revealed that male customers drive significantly more revenue than female customers, contributing over 2x the total spend.
-When it comes to age, older customers (56–70) are the highest-value segment while younger shoppers (18–25) contribute the least.
-Despite having a subscription program in place, subscribers and non-subscribers spend almost the same amount per visitmeaning the program is not influencing purchasing behavior.
+When it comes to age, Young Adults (18–31) are the highest-value segment — both in revenue and number of purchases — followed by Middle Aged customers, while Adult and Senior segments contribute the least.
+Despite having a subscription program in place, subscribers and non-subscribers spend almost the same amount per visit, meaning the program is not influencing purchasing behavior.
 Similarly, discounts are not driving higher spend — customers with and without discounts show nearly identical average purchase amounts, suggesting margins are being lost with no real return.
 Clothing dominates the product mix at 45% of total revenue, with clear hero products in every category driving the bulk of orders.
 Seasonally, Fall is the strongest period while Summer consistently underperforms.
 Perhaps the most critical finding — loyal repeat buyers are not converting to subscriptions.
 With nearly 1,800 repeat customers choosing to remain unsubscribed, there is a clear gap in the retention strategy that the business needs to address.

 ## Business Recommendations